Czoperda/project-1/README.md

 #### city_coords, location_list, weather_api_key - used within the Cities Location API file to provide usable data back to the main project file
 #### Working Files - contains original copies of working drafts from different group members and the original zip file of the data
 #### data_archive - this folder stores the data from the original zip file to be read into the main project file
+#### DataPresentation - pdf file of the presentation slides from class presentation
+#### SalesDataReport - pdf file writeup of project, overview, conclusions, and ideas for future work